Ann Richards: 1988 Democratic National Convention

 Richards' keynote address to the 1988 Democratic National Convention put her in the national spotlight.
-The speech was highly critical of the Reagan Administration and then-Vice President George H. W. Bush.
-Her address was notable for including several humorous remarks displaying her down-home Texas charm such as: "I'm delighted to be here with you this evening, because after listening to George Bush all these years, I figured you needed to know what a real Texas accent sounds like", "Poor George, he can't help it.
+The speech was highly critical of the Reagan Administration and then–Vice President George H. W. Bush.
+Her address was notable for several remarks: "I'm delighted to be here with you this evening, because after listening to George Bush all these years, I figured you needed to know what a real Texas accent sounds like", "Poor George, he can't help it.
 He was born with a silver foot in his mouth", "Two women in 160 years is about par for the course.
 But if you give us a chance, we can perform.
 After all, Ginger Rogers did everything that Fred Astaire did.
 She just did it backwards and in high heels", and "When we pay billions for planes that won't fly, billions for tanks that won't fire, and billions for systems that won't work, that old dog won't hunt.
 And you don't have to be from Waco to know that when the Pentagon makes crooks rich and doesn't make America strong, that it's a bum deal".
-Richards' convention address has been cited by rhetorical experts as a historically significant speech.
+In the presidential debate that year between Republican George Bush and Democrat Michael Dukakis, Bush referenced Richards's uncivil comments about him during her speech on his way to winning the White House.

-The speech set the tone for her political future.
+The speech set the tone for Richards' political future.
 In 1989, with co-author Peter Knobler, she wrote her autobiography, Straight from the Heart: My Life in Politics and Other Places.